mini-kep/guidelines/README.md

 We treat unit tests as a tool to control program structure.
 They must fail early and indicate what has changed in the code under test.

-Unittests are 'example tests', it is often costly to use them to validate inteded program behaviour.
+Unittests are 'example tests', it is costly to use them to validate program behaviour.
 Even with a lot of unittests validation is never complete.

-The best way forward is to have limited amount of test cases, skillfully designed around expected output and most probable risks.
+Limited amount of test cases,
+designed around expected output and most probable risks are best for unittests.

 Checklist
 ----------